 That didn’t really make sense to me since Paul referred to the line of spiritual authority and headship between God>Christ>Man>Woman, the creation order of man and woman and to angels as the reason for women needing to have their heads covered – and as a sign of their husband’s spiritual authority over them.
 Those reasons don’t seem “cultural” at all to me.

 I couldn’t help but see as I studied the topic that women in the church had covered their heads to pray/prophesy for over 1900 years.
-Many Christian women covered their heads ALL the time so that they could “pray properly” at any moment.
+Many Christian women covered their heads ALL the time so that they could “pray properly” at any moment, giving proper respect to the “head” of their household – their husbands.
 It wasn’t until the rise of feminism in the 1960s that women began to abandon head coverings when they prayed and went to church.

 WE KNOW BETTER THAN GOD